Cairokee: Career

 In early 2014, Cairokee released their third album "El Sekka Shemal".
 The album featured collaborations with different artists, including Algerian singer Souad Massi, Abdel Baset Hammouda and Zap Tharwat.
 This year also brought Cairokee to the record label Sony Music Middle East.
 The partnership led to the band obtaining its own Vevo channel on YouTube, the first deal of its kind for any artist in the region.
 The album was their most successful to date, with its first copy entirely sold out in the first three days only, topping the charts on the iTunes Store and in the music market of Egypt and the Middle East.
 It became the album with the highest number of downloads and purchases on iTunes by the end of the first week.
 It was also featured in the first episode of the third season of Bassem Youssef's highly popular show El Bernameg.

-On July 20, 2017, Cairokee hit the summer season with the release of their latest album, Noaata Beda, or Drop of White, which consists of 10 songs.
-The main song, Noaata Beda, received 11 million views on YouTube.
+On July 20, 2017, Cairokee's album Nokta Beeda (White Dot), was a significant project that moved to a more mature and introspective sound.
+The album's central theme was finding a glimmer of hope in a chaotic world.
+Its biggest event was the groundbreaking collaboration with Egyptian folk singer Tarek El Sheikh on the hit song "El Keif."
+This fusion of rock and traditional music was a massive success, helping the album earn critical acclaim and solidify the band's status as a leading force in modern Arab music.

+On March 21, 2019, Cairokee's album The Ugly Ducklings (أبناء البطة السوداء) was a deeply personal and raw project.
+The album's central theme, as its title suggests, revolves around a sense of social alienation and the struggle to find one's identity.
+With a more stripped-down and melancholic sound, the album was celebrated for its poetic lyrics and emotional honesty.
+It resonated with a generation feeling a similar sense of being different or not fitting in.
+The Ugly Ducklings was another critical success for the band, reinforcing their reputation for tackling existential and social themes with authenticity.

+On September 23, 2022, The release of Cairokee's new album "Roma" was a major event for the Egyptian rock band.
+The album marked a significant shift from their earlier political themes to a more personal and introspective sound, exploring topics like nostalgia, anxiety, and personal struggles.
+The album's success was driven by several key factors, High-profile collaborations with artists like rapper Marwan Pablo and singer Sara Moullablad, which introduced new musical styles.
+An effective promotional campaign that included releasing popular music videos on YouTube and hosting an innovative, interactive online concert called "Cairokee Empire".
+A major international tour that included sold-out shows in Europe and the U.S., proving the band's growing global appeal.
+"Roma" was a meticulously planned release that showcased the band's artistic evolution and solidified their position as a leading force in Arab music.